Schedule Now Pay Bill

 Lifestyle and home remedies

-Even after receiving a diagnosis of dry macular degeneration, you can take steps that may help slow vision loss.
+Even after receiving a diagnosis of dry macular degeneration, these steps may help slow vision loss.

 • Don't smoke.
-If you smoke, ask your health care provider for help quitting.
+If you smoke, ask a healthcare professional for help quitting.

 • Choose a healthy diet.
 The antioxidant vitamins in fruits and vegetables contribute to eye health.
-Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin, which may benefit people with macular degeneration.
-Eating foods containing high levels of zinc also may be helpful for people with macular degeneration.
-These include high-protein foods, such as beef, pork and lamb.
-Nonmeat sources include milk, cheese, yogurt, whole-grain cereals and whole-wheat bread.
+Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin.
+These nutrients may benefit people with macular degeneration.

 Another good choice is healthy unsaturated fat, such as in olive oil.
-And research studies have shown that a diet high in omega-3 fatty acids, such as in salmon, tuna and walnuts, may lower the risk of advanced age-related macular degeneration (AMD).
+And research studies have shown that a diet high in omega-3 fatty acids, such as in salmon, tuna and walnuts, may lower the risk of advanced age-related macular degeneration.
 But the same benefit is not shown from taking omega-3 supplements, such as fish oil pills.

 • Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.